awslabs/multi-model-server/README.md

 model-archiver --model-name squeezenet_v1.1 --model-path squeezenet --handler mxnet_vision_service:handle
 ```

 This will package all the model artifacts files in `squeezenet` directory and output `squeezenet_v1.1.mar` in the current working directory.
 This `.mar` file is all you need to run MMS, serving inference requests for a simple image recognition API.
-Go back to the Serve a Model tutorial above and try to run this model that you just exported!
+Go back to the Serve a Model tutorial above and try to run this model archive that you just created!

-To learn more about exporting, check out [Model archiver documentation](../model-archiver/docs/README.md)
+To learn more about `model-archiver`, check out [Model archiver documentation](model-archiver/README.md)

 ## Recommended production deployments

 * MMS doesn't provide authentication.
 You have to your own authentication proxy in front of MMS.
 * MMS doesn't provide throttling, it's vulnerable to DDoS attack.
 It's recommended to running MMS behind a firewall.
-* MMS only allows localhost access by default, see [Network configuration](administration.md#network) for detail.
+* MMS only allows localhost access by default, see [Network configuration](docs/configuration.md#configure-mms-listening-port) for detail.
-* SSL is not enabled by default, see [Enable SSL](administration.md#enable_ssl) for detail.
+* SSL is not enabled by default, see [Enable SSL](docs/configuration.md#enable-ssl) for detail.
-* MMS use a config.properties file to configure MMS's behavior, see [Manage MMS](administration.md) page for detail of how to configure MMS.
+* MMS use a config.properties file to configure MMS's behavior, see [Manage MMS](docs/configuration.md) page for detail of how to configure MMS.
 * For better security, we recommend running MMS inside docker container.
 This project includes Dockerfiles to build containers recommended for production deployments.
 These containers demonstrate how to customize your own production MMS deployment.
 The basic usage can be found on the [Docker readme](docker/README.md).

 ## Other Features